Davide Diaw

-Davide Djily Diaw (born 6 January 1992) is an Italian professional football player who plays as a forward for club Cittadella.
+Davide Djily Diaw (born 6 January 1992) is an Italian professional football player who plays as a forward for Serie D club Cjarlins Muzane.

 Early life

 Diaw was born in Cividale del Friuli, Italy, to an Italian mother and a Senegalese father.
 Prior to becoming a professional footballer, he worked as a warehouse worker.

 Club career

 Early career

 A youth player for Donatello Calcio and Ancona Udine, in 2010 Diaw moved to Serie D side Sanvitese.
 After two seasons he moved to Tamai where, due to a knee injury, he had limited gametime.
 In 2013 he moved to Virtus Corno in the Eccellenza, scoring 34 league goals in 55 games in two seasons, and helping his side win the Coppa Italia Dilettanti.
 Diaw returned to Tamai on 15 July 2015.

 Virtus Entella

 On 1 July 2016, Diaw moved to Serie B side Virtus Entella, on a three-year contract.
 He made his Serie B debut on 9 October, in a 1–1 draw against Bari; Diaw's first goal came on 30 December, in a 2–1 away defeat to Cittadella.
 On 27 January 2018, he sustained an ACL injury, prematurely ending his season.